-Quantitative Analyst @ memento.
+Quantitative Analyst.
 Strong interest for crypto-currencies and new technologies.

 Thesis on asset pricing, portfolio theory, and general equilibrium models